1. Introduction

 1.1.
 Reality-Based Ground

+The current Church teachings started with gospel interpretations followed by organic patching and derivation throughout millenium of ecumenical council that relies often within the binding power given by Christ despite its accuracy.
 Over time, layers of philosophical systems have been used to give shape to Catholic thought—Greek frameworks, moral abstractions, even emotional images of Christ.
 While these have served parts of the Church's tradition, they often result in a portrayal of Jesus attitude that feels subjective or manipulatable, not substantially grounded.
-We offer Faith categories that are structured from the beginning—from creation and the human Jesus who was seen smiling, joking, ignoring, sweating, getting stepped on, not from abstraction, derivative system, or reflection of localized cathechism.